BDA-KTS/semantic-search-over_social-media-posts/README.md

 - Results are saved in [data/output.json](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main//data/output.json), including post IDs, text, and similarity scores.

 ## Technical Details
-The method reads search queries from [data/input_queries.txt](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/data/input_queries.txt) (with one query per line) and searches the top-K most similar posts to to each query, written in output file [data/output.json](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/data/output.json).
-The method computes word embeddings using [Fasttext embeddings](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip) from [embeddings/en_embeddings.p](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/embeddings/en_embeddings.p) for each word, aggregated at the document or query level to get a single embeddings vector per text unit.
-The most similar posts are determined by computing cosine similarity between the embeddings of the query and corpus posts.

-The method loads configuration settings from the file [config.json](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/config.json), which can be used to alter the behavior of the method under different settings.
-Its workflow is explained in the following figure, where the embeddings of the corpus are pre-computed.
-The query embeddings and their cosine similarity are computed at the time of execution.
-The posts are arranged in decreasing order of their similarity scores to the query, and only the  top-K are presented as output.
+This method performs semantic search by computing embeddings for both queries and social media posts, and ranking posts based on their similarity to the queries.
+Below is a detailed breakdown of the process:

+#### Input and Output
+- **Input Queries**: The method reads search queries from the file [data/input_queries.txt](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/data/input_queries.txt), with one query per line.
+- **Output Results**: The top-K most similar posts for each query are written to the file [data/output.json](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/data/output.json).
+Posts are ranked in decreasing order of similarity scores.

+#### Embedding Computation
+- **Word Embeddings**: The method uses [FastText embeddings](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip) stored in [embeddings/en_embeddings.p](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/embeddings/en_embeddings.p).
+- **Text-Level Embeddings**: Word embeddings are aggregated at the document or query level to produce a single embedding vector for each text unit (query or post).

+#### Similarity Computation
+- **Cosine Similarity**: The similarity between the query embeddings and the pre-computed embeddings of the corpus posts is calculated using cosine similarity.
+- **Ranking**: Posts are ranked in descending order of similarity scores, and only the top-K results are included in the output.

+#### Configuration
+- **Settings**: The method loads configuration settings from [config.json](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/config.json).
+This file allows users to modify parameters such as the value of K or other runtime settings.

+#### Workflow
+1. Pre-compute embeddings for all posts in the corpus.
+2. At runtime:
+   - Load the input queries.
+   - Compute embeddings for each query.
+   - Calculate cosine similarity between query embeddings and corpus embeddings.
+   - Rank posts by similarity and output the top-K results.

 ![semantic search workflow](semantic-search-design.png)